Introduction

 Responsibility

-Sales pipelines are primarily the responsibility of the sales team, while sales funnels involve marketing, sales, and customer success teams working together to guide prospects from awareness to conversion.
+Sales pipelines are primarily the responsibility of the sales team, sales, and customer success teams working together to guide prospects from awareness to conversion and improve the customer success process even further.

 Difference between pipeline and funnel in a nutshell.
 Watch the video to know more!